-Dear Asian filmmakers the International Film Festival Rotterdam is accepting feature films (until October 4, 2022) and short films (until September 20, 2022).
+Dear Asian filmmakers the International Film Festival Rotterdam (Netherlands) is accepting short films (until September 13th), and feature films (until September 20th, 2023).

 About the festival:

-For directors of a 1st, 2nd, or 3rd feature-length film, that are presented in World premiere at IFFR or, in consultation with the festival, in International or European premiere after no more than one festival event or territorial release between September 2022 and January 2023.
+Eligible for Tiger Competition are directors of a 1st, 2nd, or 3rd feature-length film, that are presented in world premiere at IFFR or, in consultation with the festival, in international or European premiere after no more than one festival event or territorial release between September 2023 and January 2024

 -Big Screen Competition

-For films having their World premiere at IFFR.
-Exceptions may be made, at IFFR’s discretion, for films with an International or European premiere after no more than one festival event or territorial release in the five months leading up to the festival.
+Big Screen Competition comprises up to sixteen selected films having their world premiere at IFFR.
+Exceptions may be made, at IFFR’s discretion, for films with an international or European premiere after no more than one festival event or territorial release in the five months leading up to the festival.

 -Ammodo Tiger Short Competition

-For directors with a short film less than 60 minutes.
-The film should have its world, international or European premiere in Rotterdam.
+Eligible for Ammodo Tiger Short Competition are directors with a short film less than 64 minutes long.
+The film should have its world, international, or European premiere in Rotterdam

 – The festival is open to feature films, creative documentaries, experimental films, short and mid-length films and innovative visual productions for digital media.